-Lauded by the San Francisco Chronicle as “vocally resplendent” and possessing “impeccable coloratura,” in the 22/23 season soprano Alisa Jordheim returns to the role of Gilda in Rigoletto with both the Pacific Symphony and Amarillo Opera.
-Last season, Ms. Jordheim sang her first performances of Susanna in Le nozze di Figaro in her debut with Virginia Opera, joined the Enescu Festival as First Maid in Der Zwerg, returned to San Diego Opera as Despina in Cosi fan tutte, and returned to Central City Opera for Adele in Die Fledermaus and for further performances of Gilda in Rigoletto.
+Lauded by the San Francisco Chronicle as “vocally resplendent” and possessing “impeccable coloratura,” in the 2023/24 season soprano Alisa Jordheim returns to the Pacific Symphony for her role debut as Musetta in La bohème, returns to Florentine Opera for Berginella of Offenbach’s Songbird, makes her London debut in concert with the Voces8 foundation, and returns to Amarillo Opera in recital.
+Last season, she returned to the role of Gilda in Rigoletto with both the Pacific Symphony and Amarillo Opera, and made her Thailand Philharmonic Orchestra debut singing Mahler’s Symphony No. 4 and Prangcharoen’s Endless Tears.
+Ms. Jordheim sang her first performances of Susanna in Le nozze di Figaro in her debut with Virginia Opera, joined the Enescu Festival as First Maid in Der Zwerg, returned to San Diego Opera as Despina in Cosi fan tutte, and returned to Central City Opera for Adele in Die Fledermaus and for further performances of Gilda in Rigoletto.
 She recently made her role and company debut as Clothilde in Pacini’s Maria, regina d’Inghilterra with Odyssey Opera, was engaged as Norina in Don Pasquale in a return to Boston Midsummer Opera, sang Hannah in The Merry Widow with the New Philharmonic, Rossini’s Stabat Mater with the Bach Collegium San Diego, and joined the Bochumer Symphoniker in a concert of Rachmaninoff and Gershwin.
 Ms. Jordheim made her company and role debut as Gilda in Rigoletto with San Diego Opera, sang Ninetta in Rossini’s La Gazza Ladra with Teatro Nuovo, Mozart’s Exultate Jubilate with Milwaukee Symphony, Mozart’s Mass in C minor with the Bel Canto Chorus, along with various concerts with the New Philharmonic and the New York Opera Society.
 She also recently joined Palm Beach Opera for Cunegonde in Candide, made her Paris Opera debut as 1st Knappe in Parsifal, returned to Florentine Opera for both Venus in Venus and Adonis and Belinda in Dido and Aeneas, and joined Boston Midsummer Opera for Rosina in Il barbiere di Siviglia.

 Ms. Jordheim created the role of Lola in Aldridge’s Sister Carrie with Florentine Opera, a commercial recording of which was released on Naxos Records.
 Other recent performances include: Barbarina in Le nozze di Figaro with the Milwaukee Symphony Orchestra, Serpetta in La finta giardiniera with On Site Opera and Atlanta Opera, Yum Yum in The Mikado with DuPage Opera, Constance in Dialogues des Carmélites at the Caramoor International Music Festival, Marzelline in Fidelio with Madison Opera, Nannetta in Falstaff with Emerald City Opera, Micaëla in Carmen with the Columbus Symphony Orchestra, and Satirino in La Calisto with Cincinnati Opera, where she previously sang Zweite Knabe in Die Zauberflöte and the Page in Rigoletto.
 She returned to Florentine Opera as Lulu Baines in Aldridge’s Elmer Gantry after participating in the company’s studio, where she sang numerous mainstage roles with the company including Miss Wordsworth in Albert Herring, Barbarina in Le nozze di Figaro, and Frasquita in Carmen as well as excerpts of Adina in L’elisir d’amore.
 She is also a former participant in San Francisco Opera’s prestigious Merola Opera program, where she sang both Lucia in The Rape of Lucretia and Barbarina in Le nozze di Figaro.
 With Central City Opera, she sang Flora in The Turn of the Screw, Ellen in Oklahoma! , Fredrika in A Little Night Music, and Sirena in a family matinee performance of Rinaldo and received both the Bonfils-Stanton Foundation Young Artists Training Program Award and the Young Artist Award.